Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 During testimony before Congress, FBI Director Christopher Wray was asked if there was any reason to believe the insurgency was staged by bogus Trump protesters.

-We haven’t seen proof of that, said Wray, who was appointed by Trump.
+We haven’t seen any evidence of that, said Wray, who was appointed by Trump.

 ALLEGATION: THE RIOTS WERE NOT VIOLENT